andreasjordan/PowerShell-for-DBAs/PostgreSQL/README.md

 ## Install the server

+You can use any existing server in your environment.
+If you want to setup a server just for tests, you find some recommendations in this section.

+### Windows

 I use the windows installer by [EDB](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) of PostgreSQL 14.5 for my labs.
 See my install script [Server.ps1](Server.ps1) in this folder for details on how to run an unattended installation from a remote computer.

-But you can use any existing server in your environment.
-Just be sure to be able to connect from your client.
-In my lab, I add "host all all samenet scram-sha-256" to the file "pg_hba.conf".
+### Docker

+I use the image [postgres:latest](https://hub.docker.com/_/postgres) for my labs.
+See my install script [SetupServerWithDocker.ps1](../PowerShell/SetupServerWithDocker.ps1) in the PowerShell folder for details.

 ## Install the client